andifalk/microservices-auth-authz-spring-security/lab1/README.md

 can use the authorization code flow (+ PKCE) as built in functionality (even in the free edition)
 2. You can use the provided test client (see [lab3](../lab3)) to get a token.
 Just follow instruction in the [readme](../lab3/README.md)

-For both options please login as _bwayne/wayne_ to get a token authorized to perform the request we will executing below.
+For both options please log in as _bwayne/wayne_ to get a token authorized to perform the request we will execute below.

 After you have received a token by either way above you can make the same request for a list of todos (like in the beginning of this lab).
 This time we have to present the access token as part of the _Authorization_ header of type _Bearer_ like this: